Healthy Homes Assessment Fairfield

 Fairfield Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement in all Fairfield and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory to all Fairfield and New Zealand rental houses where it’s reasonably practicable to install.

-• Private landlords and property managers must ensure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed , or altered Tenancy.
+• Private landlords and property managers should ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed , or altered lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 Beginning 1 July 2023

-• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households let to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes